alkesh26/blog/content/posts/leetcode-letter-combinations-of-phone-numbers.md

 - initialize the result as an empty array.

 - if digits.size() != 0
-  - call recursive function generateCombination("", digits, 0)
+  - call recursive function generateCombination('', digits, 0)

 - return result.